When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 The Direct Translation

 The literal translation of “I have eaten” from English is Tenho comido.
-Comido, of course, being the past participle (particípio) of the verb comer (to eat).
+Comido is the past participle (particípio) of the verb comer (to eat).

 Think of this structure as a calendar, not a single moment.